flobaudry/EmployeeSegmentaion/README.md

 The default port is the port 8050.
 You can change this directly in the code if you want to use a different port.

 ### Webpage
-You can access the webpage by going to the root adress of your server.
+You can access the webpage by going to the root address of your server.
 It will automatically be redirected to the **http://[yourServerAddress]/dash** page which contains the webApp

 Once on the webpage, you need to upload a CSV file with the following format: